×

 Greater Trochanteric Pain Syndrome

-In ancient times, greater trochanteric pain syndrome was named trochanteric bursitis.
-It was believed that this pain was due to an infected bursa (a tiny fluid-filled sac).
-According to stats, the incidence of lateral hip pain is about 1.8 out of 1000 patients annually.
+Each hip has two significant bursae.
+The greater trochanter, which is the outermost tip of the hip, has a bursa termed the trochanteric bursa.
+(The bursa on the inner aspect of the hip is known as the iliopsoas bursa.)
+When that external hip bursa/ trochanteric bursa gets swelled up, you will have a condition called trochanteric bursitis or hip bursitis.
+In ancient times, greater trochanteric pain syndrome was called trochanteric bursitis.
+It was believed that this pain was due to an infected trochanteric bursa (a tiny fluid-filled sac over the area of the greater trochanter).
+According to stats, the incidence of hip pain on the lateral aspect is about 1.8 out of 1000 patients annually.

 How Does Greater Trochanteric Pain Syndrome Affect?

-The most recent research on this syndrome has shown that greater trochanteric pain syndrome has been most predominant from the last four to six decades and affects gluteal tendons and bursa, resulting in severe pain in the buttock muscle.
+The most recent research on this syndrome has shown that greater trochanter pain syndrome has been most predominant over the last four to six decades and affects gluteal tendons and trochanteric bursa, resulting in severe pain in the hip muscles.

-It was revealed by medical science dealing with epidemics and treatment (epidemiology) that trochanteric pain syndrome has a very intense mutual relation with the female gender and obesity.
-The female gender is more predominant due to osteoarthritis (degeneration of joint and causes pain and stiffness in hip joints), osteoporosis (decreased bone density), and hernia in pregnant women.
+It was revealed by medical science dealing with epidemics and treatment (epidemiology) that the inflammation of a trochanteric bursa or hip bursitis has a very intense mutual relation with the female gender and obesity.
+The female gender is more predominant due to hip joint osteoarthritis (degeneration of the joint that causes pain and stiffness in hip joints), osteoporosis (decreased bone density), and hernia in pregnant women.
 It is also prevalent in obese people.

 Any wound or injury on the hips followed by a fall, smashing the buttock into an object, jerk on the hip muscle, or lying on the constant side for a long period may cause greater trochanteric pain syndrome.
-Thighbone injuries or tendon tears can also aggravate hip pain over a period of time.
+Thigh bone injuries or gluteal tendon tears can also aggravate hip pain over some time.

-Also, you can also suffer from GTPS because of muscle overuse, this can be both short-term or long term depending on the underlying pathophysiology of the disease.
+Also, you can also suffer from GTPS because of muscle overuse, this can be both short-term and long-term depending on the underlying pathophysiology of the disease.

 Inappropriate Standpoint: